drewletcher/pdf-data-parser/README.md

 `{Number} cells` - Minimum number of cells in tabular data; optional, default: 1.
 If `heading` is not specified then all rows in document with at least `cells` length will be output.
 If `heading` string is found parser will look for the first row that contains at least `cells` count of cells after the heading.
 The parser will output rows until it encounters a row with less than `cells` count of cells.

+`{Boolean} hasHeader` - indicates if the table has a header row, default: true

 `{Boolean} repeatingHeaders` - Indicates if table headers are repeated on each page, default: false.
 The table headers will be compare to the first row on each subsequent page.
 If found they will be removed from the output.

 `{Number} pageHeader` - Height of page header area in points, default: 0.
 Content within this area of the page will not be included in output.
 Use about 16 points per line including blank lines.

 `{Number} pageFooter` - Height of page footer area in points, default: 0.
 Content within this area of the page will not be included in output.
 Use about 16 points per line including blank lines.

+`{Boolean} missingValues` - check for blank cells by comparing XY coordinates against table header cells, default: false.

 Other Options: